 Novo Nordisk was Europe’s most valuable company 20 months ago.
 Today its market capitalization falls behind ASML, LVMH, Hermès, L’Oréal, SAP, Prosus, Siemens, Inditex, Deutsche Telekom, and Santander.

 The stock has lost roughly 75% since its June 2024 peak of $142.44, falling from a $640 billion market cap to under $160 billion.
-Shares dropped another 16% this morning after CagriSema, the follow-on obesity drug that was supposed to restore Novo’s competitive story, failed its head-to-head trial against Eli Lilly’s Zepbound.
-The REDEFINE 4 results confirm what a former Novo advisor told AlphaSense back in December: CagriSema is “not particularly impressive.”
+Shares dropped another 16% this morning after Novo Nordisk announced that CagriSema, the follow-on obesity drug, did not meet the primary endpoint in the REDEFINE 4 open-label head-to-head trial against Eli Lilly’s Zepbound.

 Stock collapse

 The speed of the decline matters.
 In June 2024, NVO hit $142.44.
-Then, in sequence: a July 2025 guidance cut after Q2 results showed US pricing headwinds worse than expected (shares dropped roughly 22% in a session).
-A September 2025 announcement of 9,000 job cuts and DKK 8 billion in restructuring charges under new CEO Maziar Mike Doustdar, read not as efficiency but as admission of trouble.
-February 4, 2026 full-year results guiding adjusted sales growth at -5% to -13% (the stock cratered 18% in Copenhagen).
-And today, REDEFINE 4.
+Then, in sequence: a July 2025 guidance cut after Q2 results disclosed US pricing headwinds (shares dropped roughly 22% in a session).
+A September 2025 announcement of 9,000 job cuts and DKK 8 billion in restructuring charges under new CEO Maziar Mike Doustdar, which the market reacted to negatively rather than as the standard efficiency narrative such announcements usually carry.
+February 4, 2026 full-year results guiding adjusted sales growth at -5% to -13% (the stock declined 18% in Copenhagen on the print).
+And today, the REDEFINE 4 disclosure.

 The 52-week range was $43.08 to $93.80 before today’s open.
 NVO is now trading around $40, a new low.
 The all-time high was less than two years ago.